 SAXS has emerged as a standard biophysical tool deployed routinely for characterizing macromolecules of biomedical interest.
 The relative logistical simplicity embodied in a technique that provides easy access to the size and low-resolution shape of macromolecules makes it an essential part of the biophysicists’ tool kit.
-With the introduction of Size-Exclusion Chromatography (SEC)-SAXS at BioCAT, which ensures monodispersity of even the most biochemically challenging molecules, structural parameters such as the Radius of Gyration (Rg), Maximum Dimension (Dmax), Volume and Molecular weight estimates can be determined with a high degree of success for a large variety of samples.
+With the range of separation coupled SAXS experiments, such as SEC-SAXS, at BioCAT, SAXS data can be collected from even the most challenging systems.

-There are four equilibrium data acquisition strategies available at BioCAT: SEC-SAXS, SEC-MALS-SAXS, IEC-SAXS and batch mode SAXS.
+There are four equilibrium data acquisition strategies available at BioCAT: SEC-SAXS, SEC-MALS-SAXS, IEC-SAXS, AF4-MALS-SAXS and batch mode SAXS.

 Below we give some general guidelines for designing your SAXS experiment.
 If you have questions, or are a new user, please contact a beamline scientist.